-Frank Janecek received his Bachelor of Science degree in Psychology from the University of California at Davis in 1987 and his Juris Doctor degree from Loyola Law School in 1991.
-He is admitted to the Bar of the State of California, the district courts for all districts of California and to the United States Court of Appeals for the Sixth, Ninth and Eleventh Circuits.
-For 11 years, Janecek has practiced in the areas of consumer/antitrust, Proposition 65, taxpayer and tobacco litigation.
-He has participated as a panelist and a speaker in continuing legal education programs relating to California’s Unfair Competition laws, public enforcement, tobacco litigation and challenging unconstitutional taxation schemes.
+Frank Janecek is Of Counsel in Robbins Geller Rudman & Dowd LLP’s San Diego office.
+For 24 years, he has practiced in the areas of consumer/antitrust, Proposition 65, taxpayer and tobacco litigation.
+Janecek has participated as a panelist and a speaker in continuing legal education programs relating to California’s Unfair Competition laws, public enforcement, tobacco litigation and challenging unconstitutional taxation schemes.

 Janecek was co-lead counsel, as well as the court-appointed liaison counsel, in Wholesale Elec.
 Antitrust Cases I & II, JCCP Nos.
 4204 & 4205, charging an antitrust conspiracy by wholesale electricity suppliers and traders of electricity in California’s newly deregulated wholesale electricity market.
 In conjunction with the Governor of the State of California, the California State Attorney General, the California Public Utilities Commission, the California Electricity Oversight Board, a number of other state and local governmental entities and agencies, and California’s large, investor-owned electric utilities, plaintiffs secured a global settlement for California consumers, businesses and local governments valued at more than $1.1 billion.